Card-Forge/forge/forge-gui/README.txt

 preference to "0".
 Special thanks to "P for Pizza" for the booster pack images!

+- Easier creature type selection -
+Now, when prompted to select a creature type for a card like Obelisk of Urd, creature types present in your deck will appear on top, sorted from most to least frequent, followed by all other creature types.
+This should make it so, more often than not, you can just accept the dialog without searching.

 ---------------------------

 This product includes software developed by the Indiana University Extreme!
 Lab (http://www.extreme.indiana.edu/).